jhsoftware/simpledns-kb/docs/50_how-do-i-backup-and-restore-simple-dns-plus-settings-and-data-v6-0-and-later.md

 frontpage: false
 comments: true
 vgroup: 4
-vname: v.6.0 and later
+vname: v.
+6.0 and later
 vsort: 1
 created-utc: 2019-01-01
 modified-utc: 2021-10-07
 ---
-# How do I backup and restore Simple DNS Plus settings and data? (v.6.0 and later)
+# How do I backup and restore Simple DNS Plus settings and data? (v.
+6.0 and later)

 ### Which files to backup